 - The abstract should be self-contained, citation-free, and should not exceed 200 words.
 An abstract is a brief summary of a research article, thesis, review, conference proceeding, or any in-depth analysis of a particular subject and is often used to help the reader quickly ascertain the paper's purpose.

-- Authors format your paper according to standard of the journal manuscript template of journal include bibliographic and formatting standards alongside examples of common citation formats to be used in submissions.
+- Authors format your paper according to the standard of the journal manuscript template of the journal include bibliographic and formatting standards alongside examples of common citation formats to be used in submissions.

 - Remove the plagiarism.

 - Length of the article should be appropriate.